 The amended bill requires all public high schools to provide remediation courses in literacy and mathematics to high school seniors seeking postsecondary studies but lacking the requisite academic preparation.
 Credits earned in these courses may also be used to meet high school graduation requirements.
 The amended bill specifies related implementation requirements for the S.C.
 Department of Education (SCDE), the State Board of Education, and the South Carolina Technical College system.
-The expenditure impact of this section of the amended bill on SCDE and the local school districts is pending, contingent upon a response.
-This section of the amended bill will have no expenditure impact on the state agency schools.
-The State Board for Technical and Comprehensive Education (Tech Board) indicates that these requirements will be managed within existing appropriations and will have no expenditure impact.

-The amended bill also requires all high school seniors to complete and submit a free application for federal student aid (FAFSA) before graduating from high school.
+Additionally, all high school seniors must complete and submit a free application for federal student aid (FAFSA) before graduating from high school.
 The amended bill specifies exemptions and related requirements for the implementation of these provisions and makes the provisions applicable beginning with the 2023-24 school year.
-The expenditure impact of this section of the amended bill on SCDE and the local school districts is pending, contingent upon a response.
-This section of the amended bill will have no expenditure impact on the state agency schools.